-EMI produces numerous members-only research reports each on topical subjects, including collaborative reports, quantitative and qualitative reports, and an annual Event Industry Trends and Forecast study.
+EMI produces numerous members-only research reports each on topical subjects, including collaborative reports, quantitative and qualitative reports, and an annual Event Track study which unveils the impact of experiential marketing across consumers and brands.
 Our premium content helps enhance your professional career and elevate your event marketing initiatives.

 Not a Member?

 Want to have full access to the exclusive reports below and so much more?
 Join EMI today by contacting Kevin Ritch at 203.852.5693 or email@example.com.
 Learn More >>